sonpalparmar/50-days-SQL-Challenge-on-leet-code/21_Immediate-food-delivery-ii.md

 | order_date                  | date    |
 | customer_pref_delivery_date | date    |

 `delivery_id` is the column of unique values of this table.
-The table holds information about food delivery to customers that make orders at some date and specify a preferred delivery date (on the same order date or after it).
+The table holds information about food delivery to customers that make orders at some date and specify a preferred delivery date (on the same order date or after it)

 If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.